wesleytian/wesleytian.com/posts/ironman.md

 *I was supposed to publish this piece 5 months ago, but perfectionism and procrastination got the best of me.
 So here it is, still unfinished, but better than nothing at all.*

-On Sunday Nov 21st 11:08 PM in Cozumel Mexico, I finished an Ironman triathlon after 15 hours of non-stop swimming, biking and running.
+On Sunday, Nov 21st at 11:08 PM in Cozumel Mexico, I finished an Ironman triathlon after 15 hours of non-stop swimming, biking and running.
 I had been planning for this day for nearly a year, training 6-days-a-week, some days dedicating more than 8 hours to training.

 Less than 10 minutes after I crossed the finish line, I collapsed and was taken to the infirmary and hooked up to an IV.
 Thoughts that I had irreversibly damaged my body raced through my head.
 At least I finished.